builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 - Style vs Best Practices
 - ESLint, EditorConfigs, StyleGuides, Prettier, Warnings As Errors, Roselyn Analyzers
 - Encapsulation

+Embrace the compiler

+- Use the plugins, ReSharper

 Turn lemmings into lemonade